-30 Years Ago: Don Henley Releases ‘The End of the Innocence’
+How Don Henley Turned Anger and Unease Into ‘The End of the Innocence’

-Don Henley didn't exactly shy away from including social commentary on his first two solo albums, but when it came time to record his third, The End of the Innocence, his politics were much more prominent -- and the result was the biggest hit of his post-Eagles career.
+Don Henley didn't exactly shy away from including social commentary on his first two solo albums, but when it came time to record his third, The End of the Innocence, his politics were much more prominent.
+The result was the biggest hit of his post-Eagles career.

 "I have the final say on what goes on my records, but Danny's the man.
 It's his baby," Henley told Modern Drummer.
 "He's got a little studio in his house, and he does a lot of work right there in his basement.
 The key is that I know how to conceptualize to him, and he knows how to read me.
 If I want to write a song with a certain style or about a certain subject, he knows what I'm talking about.
 We talk to each other sometimes by referencing old records or certain styles of records: Motown, the Philadelphia Sound, and Memphis.
 We talk in a language we both understand."

-"What's encouraging to me is that as the years go by, time separates the men from the boys musically," he mused.
+"What's encouraging to me is that as the years go by, time separates the men from the boys musically," he told the Tribune.
 "You've got these pop acts now where someone takes some pretty young boys or pretty young girls and actually manufactures a group, and some of them are successful, but only for a while.
-So the good stuff always manages to transcend the slings and arrows of time, and that makes me feel good."
+So, the good stuff always manages to transcend the slings and arrows of time, and that makes me feel good."

 He had plenty to feel good about after The End of the Innocence, but that kind of success is always hard to follow.
 Looking back, it's perhaps unsurprising that Henley ended up stepping away from his solo career during the '90s, reuniting with the Eagles early in the decade and taking 11 years to return with his next LP, 2000's Inside Job.

 Then again, he didn't exactly need to rush anything in order to pay the bills, and he wasn't about to compromise his artistic ideals for the sake of another hit.